wgurecky/StarVine/vine/readme.md

 Vines are nested tree data structures.
 The nodes are univariate marginal distributions and the edges are bivariate copula.

-To construct a vine one must:
+To construct a vine sequentially starting from the top tree:

-1) Determine the tree structure
+    For each level in the vine:
-2) Fit copula (maximum likelyhood) at all edges in the vine 2.1) Fit marginal distributions at all nodes
+        i) Determine the tree structure.
+In the case of a regular vine, this is the maximum spanning tree with edge weights equal to kendall's tau. ii) Fit copula (maximum likelyhood) at all edges in the vine

 C-Vine